EMPAT94/empat94.github.io/_gs/Chapter 14 - Avian Prosecution 1.md

 "These birds...
 They are vultures, aren't they?"
 Taro asserted.
 'Damn right they are.
 Let's just ignore the chatbot and her dramatic naming sense,' I thought.

 We were a bit ahead of the entrance.
 The shock that sneaky crocs had given us made our progress cautious but slow.
-Seemed like it was for naught, as our opponents were out and about, causing a ruckus with their hisses and whines.
-I have never heard a vulture sound before but I'm betting they aren't as loud as these.
+Seems like it was for naught, as our opponents were out and about, causing a ruckus with their hisses and whines.
+I have never heard a vulture's sound before but I'm betting they aren't as loud as these.

 "Yeah, they look like vultures," Julie stepped up, "There are a lot of them on the tree and below.
 They might swarm us like the slimes.
 How should we proceed?"

 After some discussion, we decided to let the knights take point.
 Carol just behind them.
 Julie went at the end of the formation.
-Arya and I stood back, deciding to not interfere this time.
+Arya and I stood back, deciding to not interfere initially.

 Soon, the tree was within shooting distance of the vanguard.
 Julie notched her arrow and fired at the largest vulture in the group.
 The birds suddenly went quiet.
 Her target was near the top of the tree.
 Her arrow landed about a couple of meters below it.
 'Getting good,' I thought.
 She *was* a fair distance away from her target, so it was impressive.